Ms. International: 1989 – 1999

 Since 1989, the men's Pro World Championship was renamed the Arnold Schwarzenegger Classic and the Ms. International become part of The Arnold Classic Weekend.
 That same year Tonya Knight had to forfeit both her placing and prize money from the 1988 and 1989 Ms. International when it was found out that she used someone else to take her drug test at the 1989 Ms. Olympia.
 The first narrow victory came in 1991 when Tonya Knight topped Anja Schreiner by a score of 30 to 32.
 There has been some controversy at the 1992 Ms. International.
 Anja Schreiner and Paula Bircumshaw both had the same body height, however, Paula had much more muscle and weight (162 lbs).
-The judges regulated her to eighth place and the judges did not, as custom, called out the top ten competitors on stage before announcing the winners.
-However this time, they only announced the top six competitors on stage in order to prevent Paula back on stage.
-The audience rioted over this decision and changed Paula's name.
+The judges relegated her to eighth place and did not, as custom, called out the top ten competitors on stage before announcing the winners.
+Instead, they only announced the top six competitors on stage in order to prevent Paula back on stage.
+The audience rioted over this decision, and changed Paula's name.
 Paula did come back on stage only to give the judges the middle finger.
 Because of this, she was given a year's suspension.
 In 1996, Kim Chizevsky-Nicholls became the first to win both Ms. International and Ms. Olympia in the same year.